 - I. Any person employed as a member of the instructional staff shall hold a valid Educator's Teaching Certificate or professional license, except as noted elsewhere in policy.
 Any person employed as an administrator shall meet those qualifications as enumerated in the Board-adopted job description.
 All instructional and administrative staff shall be entitled to and shall enter into a written contract with the School Board as provided by law.
 All contracts shall be on prescribed forms.
-Any member of the instructional or administrative staff who is willfully absent from duty without approved leave shall forfeit compensation for the time absent, and his/her contract shall be subject to cancellation by the Board. - A. Contracts with Instructional Staff Each member of the instructional staff shall receive an annual or professional services contract in accordance with the provisions of law.
-The first ninety-seven (97) working days of an initial contract shall be a probationary period during which the employee may be dismissed without cause.
-Any contract shall be in accordance with the duly adopted salary schedule of the Board and shall be for a definite term of service. - B. Contracts with Administrative Staff Each member of the administrative staff on initial employment shall be given a written contract.
-Renewal of the contract from year to year will be based on an annual review of the services rendered and renewed only when acceptable and satisfactory service has been rendered.
+Any member of the instructional or administrative staff who is willfully absent from duty without approved leave shall forfeit compensation for the time absent, and his/her contract shall be subject to cancellation by the Board. - A. Contracts with Instructional Staff - 1.
+Each member of the instructional staff shall receive a contract in accordance with the provisions of law.
+Any contract shall be in accordance with the duly adopted salary schedule(s) of the Board and shall be for a definite term of service. - 2.
+A probationary contract for one (1) school year shall be awarded upon initial employment in the District regardless of previous employment in the District, in another district or in another state. - B. Contracts with Administrative Staff - 1.
+Each member of the administrative staff on initial employment shall be given a written contract.
+Renewal of the contract from year to year will be based on an annual review of the services rendered and renewed only when acceptable and satisfactory service has been rendered. - 2.
 The first ninety-seven (97) working days of the initial contract shall be a probationary period during which the employee may be dismissed without cause.

-LAW(S) IMPLEMENTED: 120.57, 1001.43, 1012.22, 1012.32, 1012.34, 1012.56, F.S.
+120.57, 1001.43, 1012.22, 1012.32, 1012.33, 1012.335, 1012.34, 1012.56, F.S.

-HISTORY: REVISION(S): 12/06/04 FORMERLY: 5.1.4, 5.1.8.D,

-5.2.1.A, 5.4.7.D, 9.1.6
+REVISION(S): 12/06/04, 02/07/12 FORMERLY: 5.1.4, 5.1.8.D, 5.2.1.A, 5.4.7.D, 9.1.6